What Causes Rheumatoid Arthritis Fatigue? (UPDATED 2016)

 The fatigue of Rheumatoid Arthritis is not caused by exertion.
 However, activity can aggravate it.
 It sounds like “heads I win; tails you lose.”
-Rest is critical to surviving life with Rheumatoid Arthritis, but it will not prevent the fatigue.
+Rest is critical to surviving life with Rheumatoid Arthritis, but it will not necessarily prevent fatigue.

-.
+I have read as many times that depression causes Rheumatoid Arthritis fatigue as I have read that fatigue causes depression.
 This is not a fair fight.
-We have to fight the fatigue while we are in a state of chemically-induced tiredness
+We have to fight the fatigue while we are in a state of chemically-induced tiredness.

 And we must fight back depression from an exhausted state.
 And how could we be anything BUT fatigued when managing such extreme pain levels over an extended time?

 I don’t know how the mice are coping, but I’m sure hoping for answers – because I am tired being tired.
-How did Superman ever solve that Kryptonite problem, by the way?
+How did Superman ever solve his Kryptonite problem, by the way?
 It was blue Kryptonite.

 More on Rheumatoid Arthritis fatigue: 25 Tips to Manage